 - Promote actions and programs that will encourage and develop social participation for groups that are threatened with social exclusion (i.e. through special equipment, structured environment guidelines, etc.).

 - Develop creative expression, arts and foreign language learning as means of diversity, tolerance and respect.

 - Encourage the participation of people with fewer opportunities in mobility programs for skills and abilities development.

-The top-level authority responsible for the implementation, coordination and monitoring of the Strategy for Social Policy is the Ministry of Labour, Welfare and Social Insurance and particularly the by the Social Welfare Services (Υπηρεσίες Κοινωνικής Ευημερίας).
+The top-level authority responsible for the implementation, coordination and monitoring of the Strategy for Social Policy is the Ministry of Labour and Social Insurance and particularly the by the Social Welfare Services (Υπηρεσίες Κοινωνικής Ευημερίας).
 The strategy is not integrated in any other national strategy fighting exclusion.
 So far, there is not information about evidence-based monitoring/assessment/evaluation of the implementation of the strategy.

 The strategies have not undergone major revisions/updates.
-For the updates on the National Youth Strategy you can visit chapter 1.